 Statistical methods / analysis

-Psychologists will be responsible for inviting any new clients with anxiety and/or depression that they believe meet the inclusion criteria (and do not meet the exclusion criteria) to participate in the study.
-Practice staff who support the psychologists will also be recruited, and the sample size will be reliant on settings of psychologists that are recruited (e.g., a sole practitioner may have a single receptionist, however, a larger clinical practice may have multiple administration staff and a practice manager).
+Psychologists were responsible for inviting any new clients with anxiety and/or depression that they believe meet the inclusion criteria (and did not meet the exclusion criteria) to participate in the study.

-In addition to quantitative methods, qualitative data will be collected from a subset of clients (N~20), and from all psychologists and practice staff.
-Qualitative data will be collected through interviews and/or focus groups.
+In addition to quantitative methods, qualitative data was collected from a subset of clients (N=11) and all psychologists through one-on-one interviews.
 This sample size is estimated based on past research involving people with anxiety and depression (e.g., Kadam et al., 2001) and health professionals (Mol et al., 2019), with sufficient data for theme saturation and to generate the necessary data and distribution of views and perspectives.

 Recruitment